My vision is to educate independent and creative engineers with critical thinking, leadership and reflective qualities.

-My general education method follows a top-to-bottom approach, which means that I start with the big-picture concepts first.
-Traditionally robotics has been taught in a bottom-to-top approach, starting with the underlying details, such as deriving robot kinematic and dynamic models, and only at the end exploring the big picture concepts of how to actually control a robot to do something useful (e.g., move its hand to pick something).
+My general education method follows a top-to-bottom approach where I strongly focus on the context of why each element is important in the big picture first, and only then go into each element separately.
+I also ordered the content from the big picture concepts to the underlying elements.
+Traditionally, robotics has been taught in a bottom-to-top approach, starting with the underlying element, such as deriving robot kinematics and dynamic models, and only at the end exploring the big picture concepts of how to actually control a robot to do something useful (e.g., move its hand to pick something).
 Of course, robot kinematic and dynamic models are essential for the underlying function of the robot, however, they are not essential in the big picture where we control the robot to do something useful.
 Therefore, I strive to reverse the order and teach about the big picture first and underlying details later, as one can still first learn how to use end-effector control to move the robot hand to pick some object if they are initially provided with kinematic and dynamic models and a brief explanation of their purpose on a higher level.
-After one learns how to make something useful with the robot (which is much more motivating and engaging than deriving underlying details), then one can also learn how to derive the details that were previously given to you (i.e., kinematic and dynamic models) with a much better understanding of why they are important.
+After one learns how to make something useful with the robot (which is much more motivating and engaging than deriving underlying details), then one can also learn how to derive the details that were previously given to you (i.e., kinematic and dynamic models) with a much better understanding and reflection of why they are important and what is their use.

 I am also a strong proponent of making students work on practical problems with actual software and hardware in order to give them concrete motivation and challenge.
 In the end, I see the purpose of lectures only to tell students "what" and "why" should be learned, while the actual learning of "how" should be done by students themselves through working on practical problems.
 In other words, one can only properly learn some theory that was seen during the lectures after implementing it in practice.
 While implementing it once will lead to learning the theory, a crucial step beyond is implementing it many times in different situations, which will lead to experience.